KernFerm/BubsGameHub/README.md

 ## Games

-The following games are available:
+The following games are available in menu (`links are provided so you know where the button you click goes`):

-- Repo Ping Pong
+- Repo Ping Pong - https://gith.com//PingPong # use fnbubbles420 github game hub
-- Repo Snake
+- Repo Snake - https://gith.com//Snake # use fnbubbles420 github game hub
-- Repo Tetris
+- Repo Tetris - https://gith.com//Tetris # use fnbubbles420 github game hub
-- Tetris.exe
+- Tetris.exe - https://filetraer.io//ZAuxpLIj#link # use fnbubbles420 github game hub

+  # Use The GitHub Game Hub To Use Links , I Took Out Some Words So You Cant Use These Link in The README only use in HUB!!!

 ## How to Use